Mississippi is the second state to open up vaccines for all residents 16 and up. Here's what other states are doing - KESQ

 New York

-Along with essential workers, educators and first responders, New York residents 60 and older are included in those able to receive the vaccine, according to the Phased Distribution plan.
+Along with essential workers, educators and first responders, residents 60 and older are included in those able to receive the vaccine, according to the Phased Distribution plan.

 North Carolina